LeanerCloud/AutoSpotting/START.md

-The full list of parameters, including relatively detailed explanations about them and their overriding group tags can be seen in the CloudFormation AWS console or in the variables.tf file.
+The full list of parameters, including relatively detailed explanations about them and their overriding group tags can be seen in the CloudFormation AWS console or in the variables.tf file for Terraform.

-In case you may want to change some of them later, you can do it at any time by updating the stack via Cloudformation or Terraform.
+In case you may want to change some of them later, you can do it at any time by updating the stack via CloudFormation or Terraform.

-Note: even though the Cloudformation stack template is not changing so often and it may often support multiple software versions, due to possible compatibility issues, it is recommended to also update the stack template when updating the software version.
+Note: even though the CloudFormation stack template is not changing so often and it may often support multiple software versions, due to possible compatibility issues, it is recommended to also update the stack template when updating the software version.

-### Install via cloudformation ###
+### Install via CloudFormation ###

-To install it via cloudformation, you only need to launch a CloudFormation stack in your account.
+To install it via CloudFormation, you only need to launch a CloudFormation stack in your account.
 Click the button below and follow the launch wizard to completion, you can safely use the default stack parameters.